diegopereiraeng/kubernetes-snapshot-extension/README.md

 The extension monitors events and the state of Kubernetes or OpenShift clusters, records attributes of resources: pods, endpoints, daemon sets, replica sets, deployments and nodes.
 The data is received via Kubernetes API at a configurable interval and is sent to the AppDynamics Analytics Events API.
 Metrics are automatically created and stored under a configurable Application Tier.
 Metrics can be viewed in the Metrics Browser under Application -> Metric Browser -> Application Infrastructure Performance
--> <Tier Name> -> Custom Metrics -> Cluster Stats.
+-> Tier Name -> Custom Metrics -> Cluster Stats.

 ![Sample Dashboard](https://github.com/sashaPM/kubernetes-snapshot-extension/blob/master/metrics.png)
-The extension aggregates metrics at the cluster level with further categorization by node and namespace
+The extension aggregates metrics at the cluster level with further categorization by node and namespace.

 If you want to monitor events only, use [Kubernetes Events Extension](https://github.com/Appdynamics/kubernetes-events-extension).
 If you are interested in automated metric collection for events and other cluster resources, this extensions is self-sufficient.
 The event collection is enabled by default.